phanandco/security-project-code/README.md

 - Local version system control will be implemented.
 Difficulty: Hard Priority: Low

 ### I MADE MULTIPLE FORKS FOR DIFFERENT ITERATIONS PLEASE LOOK AT THE OTHER VERSIONS
-### PLEASE GO TO THE "Project Security Assessment" included file TO ACCESS THE Project Security Assessment Document
+### PLEASE GO TO THE "Project Security Assessment" FILE WITH THE INCLUDED GOOGLE DRIVE LINK TO ACCESS THE Project Security Assessment Document